 Unfortunately not.
 We offer the strongest and best red/infrared LED phototherapy available on the market and we wish we could claim that your jowls will disappear or even be reduced / tightened with it but the honest truth is that they won’t.
 The best possible technology to SAFELY and effectively tighten up and lift the jowl / jawline area, and…

-Does LED help with vitamin D?
+Does LED treatment help with vitamin D synthesis in the skin?

 Unfortunately, not at all.
 Vitamin D3 (aka cholecalciferol or simply Vitamin D) is synthesised after UV-B ultraviolet radiation (295-315nm) skin exposure.
 LED light therapy treatments do not involved any UV light emission (<400nm wavelength).
 Most LED treatments involve red (~625-750nm) or near infrared (~750-2500nm) light.
 Some LED treatments also involve blue light, which is at about 400-500nm…

-Does LED treatment contain UV light?
+Does LED light therapy emit UV light?

 Most LED treatments are in the red (~620-750nm) and near infrared (~750-1400nm) wavelengths, i.e. the exact opposite side of the spectrum from UV wavelengths (for example UVA is at ~315-400nm and UVB is even lower at ~280-315nm).
 So there is not a danger of your LED treatment giving off UV radiation.
 Red and near infrared light are widely researched for their anti-ageing, healing, anti-inflammatory…

-Does LED help with dark spots?
+Does red and infrared LED light help with pain?

 How does infrared / red light therapy work?